Susmoy-Das02/assignment-2/README.md

 # Prerequisites

-Node.js installed on your machine npm or yarn installed on your machine
+# Node.js installed on your machine,

+# npm or yarn installed on your machine

 # git clone <https://github.com/Susmoy-Das02/assignment-2.git>